Under Nevada criminal law, the term “substantial bodily harm” means a physical injury

 - Losing consciousness

-Note that these serious injuries do not encompass financial harm or emotional harm.2
+Note that serious bodily injuries do not encompass financial harm or emotional harm.2

 2. How do prosecutors prove substantial bodily harm under NRS 0.060?

 Nevada judges and juries examine the evidence on a case-by-case basis to determine whether the injury in question falls under the legal definition of substantial bodily harm.
 Some factors they may take into consideration include: